 At the age of seven she won her first competition at “Jugend musiziert” in Germany and other first prizes with a piano trio.
 In the following years Natalia was able to achieve further competition successes with “Jugend musiziert” in Germany and Switzerland.

-Since 2007 she has been a junior student with Prof. Ivan Monighetti at the Musikhochschule Basel and graduated in 2019 with honors.
+Since 2007 she has been a junior student with Prof. Ivan Monighetti at the Basel University of Music and completed her bachelor’s degree in 2019 with distinction.

-The young cellist received further musical impulses from music personalities such as Wolfgang Boettcher, David Geringas, Sol Gabetta and Frans Helmerson.
+The young cellist received further musical impulses from musical personalities such as Wolfgang Boettcher, David Geringas, Sol Gabetta, Peter Buck, Benedickt Kloeckner and Frans Helmerson.

-Natalia has been studying conducting and composition at the Zurich University of Arts since autumn 2019 and, from 2020, a master’s degree with Prof. Martin Ostertag at the Karlsruhe University of Music.
+In autumn 2019 Natalia studied conducting and composition at the Zurich University of the Arts and since 2020 a master’s degree with Prof. Martin Ostertag at the Karlsruhe University of Music.